Medically reviewed by Drugs.com. Last updated on Mar 1, 2022.

-The antihypertensive effects of Diovan have been evaluated in two randomized, double-blind clinical studies in pediatric patients from 1-5 and 6-16 years of age [see Clinical Studies (14.1)].
+The antihypertensive effects of Diovan have been evaluated in 5 clinical studies in pediatric patients from 1-16 years of age [see Clinical Studies (14.1)].
 The pharmacokinetics of Diovan have been evaluated in pediatric patients 1 to 16 years of age [see Clinical Pharmacology (12.3)].
-Diovan was generally well tolerated in children 6 to 16 years and the adverse experience profile was similar to that described for adults [see Adverse Reactions (6.1)].
+The adverse experience profile of Diovan was similar to that described for adults [see Adverse Reactions (6.1)].

 In children and adolescents with hypertension where underlying renal abnormalities may be more common, renal function and serum potassium should be closely monitored as clinically indicated.